LJPZebra/OLU/1P_Multicolor_System.md

 (3) Attach [Adapter Plate 1](CAD_models/AdaptorPlate1.stl) (custom piece) with four M4x30 screws.

-(4) Attach assembly to top Z-stage of the microscope with two original screws.
+(4) Attach the assembly to the top Z-stage of the microscope with two original screws.

 #### Assemble the light-sheet unit